-The vertical positions of dropper point in the contact wire are restricted to describe the CWI.
+The vertical positions of the dropper point in the contact wire are restricted to describe the CWI.

 The longitudinal direction of each node is restricted to eliminate the longitudinal movement.

-The following equation is applied to the messenger and contact wires to impose the tractions.
+The following equation is applied to the messenger and contact wires to impose traction.

 (10)

 The above constraint conditions can supply extra m equations to reduce the numbers of unknowns in Eq.
 (9).
-So, Eq.
+Therefore, Eq.
 (9) is rewritten as

 (11)

-where is the unknown incremental displacement to be determined by the shape-finding, which is an (n-m)×1 vector. is the constrained displacement vector to prevent the undesired deformation of the catenary, which is an m×1 vector. and are the partitioned stiffness matrices corresponding to and , respectively.
-Accordingly, the second term in the right-hand side of Eq.
+where is the unknown incremental displacement to be determined by the shape-finding, which is an (n-m)×1 vector. is the constrained displacement vector to prevent undesired deformation of the catenary, which is an m×1 vector. and are the partitioned stiffness matrices corresponding to and , respectively.
+Accordingly, the second term on the right-hand side of Eq.
 (9) vanishes, and Eq.
 (9) becomes